Ukraine and the UN

 Ukraine is an active participant of the UN bodies’ activities in the field of human rights.
 Our country is a party to all the main UN human rights documents, including the International Covenant on Civil and Political Rights, the International Covenant on Economic, Social and Cultural Rights, Optional Protocols thereto, and the International Convention on the Elimination of All Forms of Racial Discrimination.

-Ukraine is also an active participant in international cooperation to achieve sustainable development aimed at comprehensively solving problems concerning environmental protection, social development and economic growth at the global, regional and national levels.
+Ukraine is also an active participant in international cooperation to achieve Sustainable Development Goals, in particular aimed at comprehensively solving problems concerning environmental protection, social development, food security and economic growth at the global, regional and national levels.

 The Delegation of Ukraine acted as the principal initiator and organizer of the preparatory process for the convening of UN General Assembly first special session Problem of Human Immunodeficiency Virus/Acquired Immunodeficiency Syndrome (HIV/AIDS) in All its Aspects in June 2001.
 Our state actively uses the UN's capabilities to fight HIV/AIDS and tuberculosis by involving UN bodies’ project and technical assistance.